rinahafizhah/Inside-Earth/README.md

 This WebVR is for my scientific research in order to complete bachelor degree Informatics Engineering.

-**For any uses about my project kindly reach me through email at rinahafizhah@gmail.com**

 ## Project Deployment

 You can access [Inside Earth](https://rinahafizhah.github.io/Inside-Earth/) here.